SacredSpud/PicoCalcGames/README.md

 + PicoFile - A simple database.

-All of these programs are designed to work with the basic RP2040 microcontroller.
+All of these programs are designed to work on an unmodified PicoCalc with a RP2040 microcontroller.
 Without modification the games may run too fast on the RP2350.